Megan Stammers search: 'Friends may know where she planned to go'

 The school said concerns about Mr Forrest's and Megan's relationship had been raised before their disappearance.

-And a spokesman for East Sussex County Council said the authority had also been "addressing and investigating concerns" when the pair left the country.'CSI effect'
+And a spokesman for East Sussex County Council said the authority had also been "addressing and investigating concerns" when the pair left the country.

 Mark Williams-Thomas, a criminologist and child protection expert, said the police faced a "very delicate situation".